Hasan ibn Ustadh-Hurmuz: Service under the Buyids of Iraq

 Ibn Ustadh-Hurmuz quickly used the opportunity to transfer his allegiance to Baha' al-Dawla, who became the new ruler of Fars.
-In 1001, Ibn Ustadh-Hurmuz was appointed as the governor of Ahvaz, and one year later, became the governor of Iraq, where he made order by solving disputes between different religious sects, and by defeating bandits who had caused chaos in the region.

-He also managed to defeat the former governor of Iraq, Abu Ja'far al-Hajjaj, who was supported by Kurds and Shayban Arabs.
+In 999/1000, Ibn Ustadh-Hurmuz succeeded his brother al-Hajjaj as governor of Khuzistan, when the latter was sent to become governor of Iraq.
+In August 1000, he was appointed to the vizierate at Shiraz in place of al-Muwaffaq, before being sent to Baghdad as vizier and governor of Iraq in October 1002.
+There he managed to defeat his brother, who had risen in revolt and was supported by Kurds and Shayban Arabs.
 He also defended Iraq against incursions from Batihah and the Hasanwayhid ruler Badr ibn Hasanwayh.
 Furthermore, Ibn Ustadh-Hurmuz managed to suppress the rebellion of the Uqaylid ruler Qirwash, who had briefly taken control of a few Buyid cities and had changed his allegiance to the Fatimid Caliphate.
-Ibn Ustadh-Hurmuz later died in 1010/1, and was succeeded by the Buyid vizier Fakhr al-Mulk as the governor of Iraq.
-Ibn Ustadh-Hurmuz's father, however, outlived the latter, and lived until 1015.
+Ibn Ustadh-Hurmuz later died on 14 December 1010 at Baghdad, and was succeeded by Fakhr al-Mulk, who had previously replaced Ibn Ustadh-Hurmuz in Shiraz, as vizier and governor of Iraq.
+Ibn Ustadh-Hurmuz's father, however, outlived his son, and lived until 1015.